symbol/product/tools/shoestring/README.md

 ### import-bootstrap

-Imports settings from a symbol-bootstap installation.
+Imports settings from a symbol-bootstrap installation.

 ```